Mstager/junco_flexibility_scripts/README.md

   * *This script draws on TableS5.csv from the Supplementary Materials*

 * pop_flex.R
-  * *R script for running analyses on acclimated individuals*
+  * *R script for running analyses on phenotypic data from acclimated individuals*
   * *This script draws on TableS6.csv from the Supplementary Materials*

 * RADSeq_PE_processing